EvanBacon/gadd/README.md

 ## Why tho

-Big epic projects like `babel`, `react-navigation`, `expo`, and `jest` keep their packages in a monorepo under the `packages/` directory.
+Big epic projects like `react`, `jest`, `babel`, `expo`, etc. keep their packages in a monorepo under the `packages/` directory.
 These packages cannot be installed directly using NPM or Yarn which makes it awkward and hard to test them without being published.
 Both NPM and Yarn should probably add first-class support for this feature but they don't 😐 So for now you can use `gadd`.

 ## How